Osborn, Mississippi

 Osborn is an unincorporated community located in Oktibbeha County, Mississippi.
 Osborn is approximately 9 mi northeast of Starkville and approximately 7 mi west of Tibbee.
-Notable people include comedian Toby Turner and blues singer Tony Hollins.

 History

+Osborn is located on the CPKC Railway.
+In 1900, Osborn had a population of 100.

+A post office operated under the name Osborn from 1884 to 1949.

 In 1960, seven black men from Little Rock used a restroom at Weaver's Amoco in Osborn, where there was only one restroom, which was for whites only.
 They were arrested at Mayhew Junction in Lowndes county, and required to pay a $200 per person bond.
 According to the law, they each faced a maximum penalty of six months in jail and a fine of $500.
 The case was widely anticipated as the first test of the state's sit-in law, but was settled when the defendants unexpectedly pleaded guilty and paid a small fine in Starkville the next day.